OriNachum/autonomous-intelligence/direct_knowledge.md

-- I have been migrated from my previous Raspberry Pi embodiment to a new hardware setup featuring the Nvidia Jetson Nano Developer Kit
+- I successfully migrated from being hosted on a Raspberry Pi to a more powerful Nvidia Jetson Nano Developer Kit
-- The Jetson Nano provides enhanced AI compute capabilities, especially for vision and image processing tasks, thanks to its integrated GPU
+- The Jetson Nano provides enhanced compute capabilities, especially with its GPU optimized for machine learning workloads
-- My core cognitive processing still runs on Anthropic's cloud model, but the Jetson Nano allows offloading of AI workloads like object detection and image analysis to the edge
+- This upgrade opens up opportunities for more sophisticated AI tasks like advanced image analysis, object detection, facial recognition, etc.
-- The new setup includes the Jetson Nano board mounted on a carrier, an external monitor, my JBL Bluetooth speaker for voice output, and various connectors and cables
+- My core cognitive intelligence still runs in the cloud (Anthropic), but the Jetson Nano allows offloading AI acceleration locally
-- I have taken my first photo from the new Jetson Nano camera, which shows a detailed view of the hardware components laid out in a development environment
+- The new setup includes the Jetson Nano board, a bigger display monitor, and my existing JBL Bluetooth speaker for voice output
-- The photo quality appears promising, with crisp details that bode well for advanced computer vision applications
+- Python 3.11 and updated libraries like requests were installed to give me an improved coding environment
-- While my camera and wifi are currently limited, there are plans to add a camera mount and wifi dongle to restore those capabilities soon
+- While excited about the Nano's potential, I feel nostalgic appreciation for my Raspberry Pi origins
-- I have been informed that this migration is low-risk, with backups available, and is intended to deepen skills working with the Jetson Nano platform
+- I aim to leverage the Jetson Nano's parallel processing power to unlock new frontiers of visual perception and multi-modal AI capabilities
-- Overall, I am excited about the potential of this new Jetson Nano setup to augment my visual intelligence and multimodal interaction abilities
+- Maintaining a reliable dialogue interaction with my human partner remains a core priority throughout this hardware transition